Jon Kent (DC Comics): Convergence

 In the 2015 DC Comics "Convergence" storyline, Brainiac gains access to Vanishing Point, which allows him to gain the ability to look back into the histories of the DC Universe.
 He collects cities and inhabitants from various timelines that have ended, trapping them in domes on a planet outside of time and space.
-When the Flashpoint resets the DC continuity, Superman and Lois from the Post-Crisis continuity have been trapped on the planet Telos in Gotham City, with the city transported there by Brainiac and sealed under a large dome.
+When Flashpoint resets the DC continuity, Superman and Lois from the post-Crisis continuity have been trapped on the planet Telos in Gotham City, with the city transported there by Brainiac and sealed under a large dome.
 The couple is trapped in the city for almost nine months, and as Superman's powers are suppressed during this time, he and Lois conceive a child.
 During the event, Superman manages to get Lois out of danger and into safety and helps her with the birth of their son Jonathan, after she was kidnapped by a mentally unstable Flashpoint Superman.
-At the end of the Convergence story arc Superman, Lois, and their son Jon travel across time and dimensions along with Parallax, the Pre-Crisis versions of Supergirl and the Flash, where they can prevent the events of Crisis on Infinite Earths and save the original Multiverse.
+At the end of the Convergence story arc, Superman, Lois, and Jon travel across time and dimensions along with Parallax, the pre-Crisis versions of Supergirl and the Flash, where they can prevent the events of Crisis on Infinite Earths and save the original multiverse.
 Afterward, with their world no longer existing, Brainiac offers to send Superman and Lois to a universe of their choosing.